- Sporty A-Spec offered with 4-cylinder

 Even the performance of the 2020 Acura TLX A-Spec models falls short of the TLX’s competition, though the lineup is composed overall.

-For performance, we’ve rated the 2020 Acura TLX a 6, awarding it points for its impressive powertrain lineup.
-(Read more about how we rate cars.)
+For performance, the 2020 Acura TLX earns a 6 for its impressive powertrain lineup.

-Acura offers the TLX with two engines, a 2.4-liter 206-horsepower inline-4 and a 3.5-liter 290-hp V-6.
-Although some other Acura models feature advanced turbocharged engines, the engines in the TLX are naturally aspirated and are not as powerful as the engines in rivals such as the BMW-3 Series and the Mercedes Benz C-Class.
+Acura offers the TLX with two engines, a 2.4-liter 206-horsepower inline-4 or a 3.5-liter 290-hp V-6.
+Although some other Acura models feature advanced turbocharged engines, the engines in the TLX are naturally aspirated and are not as powerful as the engines in rivals, including the BMW-3 Series and the Mercedes Benz C-Class.

 Unfortunately, the Acura’s 9-speed automatic transmission is a disappointment and it undermines some of the TLX’s performance potential.
 It feels lazy and doesn’t change gears as quickly or as crisply as the transmissions used by Audi, BMW and Infiniti.
 TLXs with the 4-cylinder engine get an 8-speed dual-clutch automatic transmission, which we prefer.